 Unzip or untar the CLSQL distribution which creates a directory for the CLSQL files.
-Add that directory to Defsystem's asdf:central-registry.
+Add that directory to ASDF's asdf:central-registry.
 You can do that by pushing the pathname of the directory onto this variable.
-The following example code assumes the CLSQL files reside in the /usr/share/lisp/clsql/directory.
-You need to load, at a minimum, the main:clsql system and at least one interface system.
+The following example code assumes the CLSQL files reside in the /usr/share/lisp/clsql/ directory.
+You need to load, at a minimum, the main clsql system and at least one interface system.
+The below example show loading all CLSQL systems.